 The remuneration of Directors is reviewed at least annually and determined with reference to the skills and knowledge of the Directors, their job responsibilities and level of involvement in the Group's affairs, corporate performance, individual performance as well as prevailing market conditions.
-Remuneration comprise Directors' fees, salaries, allowances and performance-related bonuses, equity-settled share based payments and retirement benefit contributions.
+Remuneration comprise Directors' fees, salaries, allowances and performance-related bonuses, award shares and retirement benefit contributions.